New strategic approach to managing COVID-19

 To minimise the risk of spreading the virus, we should all stay at home as much as possible and avoid unnecessary travel.
 By law, in a level 4 area, you can only leave your home (or garden) for an essential purpose.

 Guidance on travel restrictions became law from Friday 20 November.

 Essential purposes covers things like work – if you cannot work from home – education, local outdoor exercise, healthcare or caring responsibilities, and essential shopping where that is not possible locally.

-Similarly people – wherever they live – should not travel between Scotland and areas in the rest of the UK with high levels of the virus unless it is essential.
+Similarly people – wherever they live – should not travel between Scotland and areas in the rest of the UK unless it is essential.

 Read the Scottish Government advice and guidance on how to travel safely.
 And you can view quarantine rules and information on the process for people entering the UK.